STashakkori/Salvum_Prebuilt_Native/README.md

 # Salvum_Prebuilt_Native
-This is the package deployed for Appalachian State University.
-Native Ubuntu 20 LTS
+This is the package deployed for Appalachian State University to support interactive cybersecurity education.

+Native Ubuntu 20 LTS installer.
+For cross-platform Salvum, see containerized versions.

+For docs and more: https://www.qvlx.com/downloads

 Yara and PXE functionality have been yanked out of this distribution along with the QVLx FCC db.